-Food safety in Australia is governed by the Food Safety Act 1991 (Cth) and is regulated at the national level.
-There is a binational arrangement between the federal government and the states and territories together with New Zealand.
-This intergovernmental agreement and a treaty between Australia and New Zealand establishes a food regulation system and set standards under the Australia New Zealand Food Standards Code.
+There are a number of important documents that form the integral parts of the joint food regulation system.
+Food safety in Australia is governed by the Food Standards Australia New Zealand Act 1991 and is regulated at the national level.
+There is a binational arrangement between Australia's federal government, states and territories and New Zealand.
+This intergovernmental agreement and treaty establishes a food regulation system and sets standards under the Australia New Zealand Food Standards Code.
 Chapter 3 of this Code deals with food safety.
-There are five standards relevant to food safety: interpretation and application; food safety programmes; food safety practices; food premises and equipment; food safety programmes regarding service to vulnerable persons.
+There are five standards relevant to food safety:

+- interpretation and application;

+- food safety programmes;

+- food safety practices;

+- food premises and equipment; and

+- food safety programmes regarding service to vulnerable persons.